Veriqc/TDD/README.md

     var = [Index('x0'),Index('y0')]
     ts1 = Tensor(U,var)

-Before using TDD, you need first assign a index order for all the indices:
+Before using TDD, you need first assign an index order for all the indices:

     Ini_TDD(['x0','y0','x1','y1'])

-Then, you can used following instructions to obtain the TDD and the corresponding graph of the TDD.
+Then, you can use the following instructions to obtain the TDD and the corresponding graph of the TDD.

     tdd1 = ts1.tdd()
     tdd1.show()